billyl1116/sep11-freedom-project/tool/learning-log.md

 	enemy.enterState("attack")
 })
 ```
-this wil make the npc with for 0.5 second or you can change the time to whatevery you want.
+this wil make the npc enter `idle` with for 0.5 second or you can change the time to whatevery you want, and it will attack.

 ```js
 enemy.onStateEnter("attack", async () => {